Botanical Garden of Valencia: 19th-century development

 After the war and the death of Lorente in 1813, the garden did not recover until the long term of leadership of Professor of Medicine Josep Pizcueta between 1829 and 1867.
 He undertook reforms and established it as the leading botanical garden in Spain.
 In response to a request by the Economic Society, experiments were carried out on acclimatization of plants native to America.
 At the same time, the chair of Agriculture was set up, directed by Joaquín Carrascosa.
 Also, in a process of convergence sanctioned by the Royal Order of 1834, teaching in agriculture and botany were brought together at the Botanical Garden, leading to an enlargement of the garden.

 In 1843, Pizcueta, assisted by Félix Robillard, replaced the Linnaeus organization by the natural method of Endlicher.
 After a reform of the study programme in 1845, he received substantial resources for plantations and also for acclimatization installations, such as a large wooden greenhouse designed by the architect Timoteu Calvo, a conservatory and small heated spaces that, together, would accelerate dramatically the success and growth of the specimens.
 In 1856, the catalogue of the garden was published, with over 6,000 living species and the herbarium.

 This phase of development bore lasting fruit in the construction of the iron and glass conservatory between 1860 and 1862.
 It was designed in 1859 by the well-known architect Sebastià Monleón.
 It is considered a building ahead of its time in regard of the materials used in its construction.
 The project was challenging in technological, financial and practical terms.
 It measures 24m long, 8.25m inner diameter and 9m high, and its glazed surface measures 465m2.
 This south-facing glass cover has the shape of a quarter-circle, from the ground to a vertical wall, forming an attached space.
-Its size enables it to house such large plants as Astarapea, Aralia racemose (Araliaceae), Chorisia spaciosa (Malvacae) or Ficus benjamina (Moraceae), which may measure more than 5m high and cannot be accommodated in most other greenhouses.
+Its size enables it to house such large plants as Astarapea, Aralia racemose (Araliaceae), Chorisia speciosa (Malvacae) or Ficus benjamina (Moraceae), which may measure more than 5m high and cannot be accommodated in most other greenhouses.
 In making the case for funding this project, the University argued for the scientific necessity to provide the conditions needed to maintain the hundreds of exotic plants already brought to the garden, and also for maintaining its status among the leading gardens of Europe, keeping abreast of scientific progress.